-A description of professional behavior would not be complete without the Code of Ethics adopted by the American Physical Therapy Association, considered binding on physical therapists who are members of the Association.
-Student membership in this association is required by the Physical Therapy Department for both physical therapist students and physical therapist assistant students.
-Please see Appendix One for the Physical Therapist Code of Ethics and the Guide for Professional Conduct and the Standards of Ethical Conduct for the Physical Therapist Assistant and Guide for Conduct of the Affiliate Member.
+A description of professional behavior would not be complete without the Standards of Ethical Conduct for the Physical Therapist Assistant as outlined by the American Physical Therapy Association.
+Please see Appendix One for the Physical Therapist Standards of Ethical Conduct for the Physical Therapist Assistant and the APTA Guide for Conduct of the Physical Therapist Assistant.